select/boomnext/src/plugins/imgur/README.md

 It must contain a function called `getNext()` that returns a `Promise` which returns a object of the following structure
 ```
 {
+	id: 'abc' // String (required) a unique identifier use the mp4 URL or the youtube id
 	mp4: 'url', // String (or youtube) if a mp4 video is provided
 	youtube: { // Object (or mp4)
 		url: 'youtube url', // String (or id)